-Reproductive cancers can affect men and women and occur in the reproductive organs.
-In women, breast and cervical cancers are the most common and in men, prostate and testicular cancer.
+Reproductive cancers are those which occur in the reproductive organs.
+Breast and cervical cancers and prostate and testicular cancers are the most common reproductive cancers.

 What are reproductive cancers?

-In men, reproductive cancers can be found in the prostate, testicles and penis.
+Reproductive cancers can also be found in the prostate, testicles and penis.

 What is breast cancer?

-Breast cancer is the most common cancer in Aotearoa New Zealand women.
-Breast cancer is less common in women under 50.
+Breast cancer is the most common reproductive cancer in Aotearoa New Zealand.
+Breast cancer is less common in those aged under 50.

 The risk of being diagnosed with breast cancer increases with age.